 For a one-square-mile town, Hoboken is bustling with character and excitement.
 This waterfront oasis, just a stone’s throw (and quick train, bus, or ferry ride) from Midtown Manhattan, offers everything from dining and sunbathing to kayaking and jet skiing—all with the Manhattan skyline as the backdrop.
-In fact, if you really want to soak up that city skyline, stay at the posh and city-view W Hotel, located right on the Hoboken waterfront.
+In fact, if you really want to soak up that city skyline, stay at the posh and city-view W Hoboken, located right on the Hoboken waterfront.

 Hoboken’s charm may start with the breathtaking waterfront, but it’s spread across the entire city.
 The main drag, Washington Street, is lined with small boutiques and family-owned restaurants.
 Try local favorites like brunch at Amanda’s or dinner at The Cuban for a taste of the vibrant flavors this community has to offer.